-Our success is dependent to a large extent upon the contributions of certain key management personnel.
-Our key employees at December 31, 2020 were Ronan O'Caoimh, our CEO and Chairman, Jim Walsh, Executive Director, and John Gillard, our CFO/Executive Director.
+Our success is dependent to a large extent upon the contributions of our key employees who in 2021 were Ronan O'Caoimh, our CEO and Chairman, and John Gillard, our CFO/Executive Director.
+The effectiveness of our senior leadership team generally could have a significant impact on our results of operations.
+Management transition is often difficult and inherently causes some loss of institutional knowledge, which could negatively affect our results of operations and financial condition.
+Our ability to execute our business strategies may be adversely affected by the uncertainty associated with these transitions.
 We may not be able to attract or retain a sufficient number of qualified employees in the future due to the intense competition for qualified personnel among medical products and other life science businesses.